samapriya/awesome-gee-community-datasets/docs/projects/cygnss.md

 # CYGNSS Fractional Inundation
+Data span August 2018 to December 2025 at 3 km resolution, with daily files representing either daily or 3-daily aggregated interpolated data.
+Coverage is limited to ±38 degrees latitude by the CYGNSS orbital inclination.

 The UCAR/CU CYGNSS inundation maps provide fractional surface water extent derived from NASA's Cyclone Global Navigation Satellite System (CYGNSS), a constellation of eight microsatellites launched in December 2016.
 Each satellite carries a GNSS-Reflectometry (GNSS-R) receiver that records L-band GPS signals reflected from the Earth's surface.
 Because the transmitters are already on orbit, GNSS-R receivers are inexpensive to build and fly, which makes constellations — and therefore short revisit times — practical in a way that single-satellite radars are not.
 Surface reflectivity (Γ) at L-band is sensitive to the dielectric constant and micro-scale roughness of the reflecting surface, both of which change sharply when a landscape floods.